sharplispers/cormanlisp/README.md

 > Corman Lisp incorporates state-of-the-art compiler technology to bring you a Common Lisp system unmatched on Windows platforms.

+Corman Lisp works on Windows XP SP3 and newer.
+It is also reported to [work on Linux via Wine](https://appdb.winehq.org/objectManager.php?sClass=application&iId=4751).

 ## Source release history

 In June 2013, Zach Beane contacted Roger Corman about the future of